 sudo apt update && sudo apt upgrade -y

-Running this command updates the package list and upgrades all installed packages to their latest versions.
-As a result, this prevents compatibility issues during the Jellyfin installation.
+This updates the package list and upgrades all installed packages to their latest versions.

 Once the system update completes, you must ensure you have installed all the necessary packages on your Ubuntu system.
 These packages ensure a successful installation and smooth server operation.